Financial Assistance to Meet College Expenses

-Need-Based Aid & Financing Options: The OSFS helps students apply for and obtain need-based financial aid funding from federal, state, private, and institutional grant, scholarship, employment, and loan programs.
+Need-Based Aid & Financing Options: The OSFS helps students obtain need-based financial aid from federal, state, private, and institutional grant, scholarship, employment, and loan programs.
 The OSFS also helps students use financing options like parent and private loans, external scholarships, employer and veteran benefits, and monthly payment plans to meet college costs.
 Visit the OSFS website (new window) for the most current and detailed information about the topics covered here.

 Eligibility for Need-Based Financial Aid

 At Georgetown most financial aid is awarded based on demonstrated financial need.
 With the exception of some athletic scholarships, Georgetown does not offer merit-based scholarships.

-Demonstrating Financial Need: Financial need is the computed difference between the total average cost of attendance and a calculated expected family contribution/responsibility.
-The average cost of attendance expense budget used to determine eligibility for need-based financial aid can be found on the Office of Student Financial Services website.
-The expected family contribution/responsibility is calculated from the information aid applicants provide on the Free Application for Federal Student Aid (FAFSA), the CSS Profile financial aid application (required for some applicants), and federal tax returns.
-If the aid applicant will have other resources available to meet college costs, such as a state or privately-sponsored grants or scholarships, or tuition benefits from an employer, or benefits from government agencies such as the Bureau of Indian Affairs or Veterans Administration, these resources must also be considered in determining need for financial aid.
+Demonstrating Financial Need: Financial need is the computed difference between the total average costs of attendance and a calculated expected family contribution/responsibility.
+The current average cost of attendance used to determine eligibility for need-based financial aid can be found on the Office of Student Financial Services (OSFS) website (new window).
+The expected family contribution/responsibility is calculated from the information aid applicants provide on the Free Application for Federal Student Aid (FAFSA), the CSS Profile financial aid application, and review of personal and business tax returns.
+If the aid applicant will have other resources available to meet college costs, such as state or privately-sponsored grants or scholarships, or tuition benefits from an employer, or benefits from government agencies such as the Bureau of Indian Affairs or Veterans Administration, those resources must also be considered in determining need for financial aid.
 If the average cost of attending Georgetown University is greater than the expected family contribution/responsibility plus other available resources, the applicant may be eligible for need-based financial aid to fund the difference.

 Applying for Need-Based Financial Aid